Page 6 - MariCare

 in need of extra care and calming

-down – allowing the possibility of Elma® provides vital information on how residents move when
+down – allowing the possibility of Elma® provides vital information on how residents move

 those who need medicine or other assistance).
 Elma® can